 Springfield Pioneer House, Historic Sites of Manitoba

-Located in present-day Dugald, this two-storey frame house was originally located in Suthwyn on the SE corner of 35-10-4E.
-It was built in 1886 by Tobias Collins, who would also help to built the Suthwyn schoolhouse and later served as trustee.
+Located in present-day Dugald, this two-story frame house was originally located in Suthwyn on the SE corner of 35-10-4E.
+It was built in 1886 by Tobias Collins, who would also help to build the Suthwyn schoolhouse and later served as a trustee.
 In 1900, Perry Van Slyck and his wife Edith (Valleau) purchased the house and property from Mr. Collins.
 The Van Slyck Family lived in the house until 1945.
 The house was eventually restored, donated, and moved to its present site by Fred and Wyn Van Slyck in 1984.

 Very little land changed hands in the Suthwyn community until 1907 when the survey for the Grand Trunk Railway and the site for the Town of Transcona went through.
 Many farms located in the area were later purchased and subdivided into town lots.
 Some properties were bought and sold many times by speculators.
-Finally, when Transcona's boundaries were established the outlying lots reverted back to farm land.
+Finally, when Transcona's boundaries were established the outlying lots reverted back to farmland.

 In the 1950s and 1960s, the construction of both the Red River Floodway and the Perimeter Hwy cut the Suthwyn district in half, blocking every mile road with the exception of Dugald Rd. where the floodway is bridged.
 This completely removed some of the original homesteads, as well as the site of Suthwyn School.

 Suthwyn last appears on the Manitoba map in 1909, as well as - quite curiously - a Canadian Pacific railway point called "Suthwyn".
 This railway point would be renamed in 1911.

 Do you have stories and/or information on the community of Suthwyn?
 If so, please leave a comment or contact the Transcona Museum, as we would love to hear them!
 Next time on Communities that Time Forgot: North Transcona